MotoMoto1234/Midi-Readme/README.md

 * flags.midi-qol.absorption.damageType (acid/bludgeoning etc.) converts damage of that type to healing when applied to the actor with the flag set.
 As well as a true/false value (set via mode CUSTOM) flags.midi-qol.absorption.type, can be a numeric value instead of true false.
 The damage type will be converted to healing and the quantum of the damage will be multiplied by the specified value (e.g. flags.midi-qol.absorption.acid OVERRIDE 0.5 will convert incoming acid damage to healing 1/2 of the acid damage).
 Negative numbers can be specified.
 So flags.midi-qol.absorption.acid ADD -1.5 will cause acid damage to do 1.5 times as much damage and be of type healing so will ignore acid damage resistance/vulnerability.

+* flags.midi-qol.rollModifiers.XXX.XXX.XXX.
+These keys will let you append a dice modifier to the end of the base items first roll.
+For example: an effect value of just `r<2` would result in a daggers 1d4 changing to 1d4r<2.

 * flags.midi-qol.superSaver.all/dex/str etc. If a save is required then the saver will take 0.5/0 damage on failed/successful save, compared to the normal 1/0.5.
 Useful for things like rogue's/monks evasion class feature.

 * flags.midi-qol.ignoreNearbyFoes which, when set, means disadvantage from nearby foes (optional rules) will not affect the actor.